Chapter 1: A Low Standing Some-None

 For this giant who saves you and me is

-Jyevodirr, son of Nyivingi and late Ragadirr, was just another someone in this crowd.
-He, along with his faithful friend, R’vag, had received their first payment within the city’s walls today, and both were presently free to do as they pleased.
-Food, entertainment or violence in different stalls and buildings were the prospects that now lay sprawling before them.
+Jyevodirr[2], son of Nyivingi[3] and late Ragadirr[4], was one of those many some-nones in the crowd.
+He, along with his faithful friend, R’vag[5], had received their first payment within the city’s walls today, and both were presently free to do as they pleased.
+Food, entertainment and violence, all arrayed in different stalls, different buildings were now the prospects sprawling out before them.

 Humming a rustic tune he only half remembered, Jyevodirr inhaled the lingering scents of freshly prepared food.
-His nose was overwhelmed with stimulus; his stomach murmured in response.
-As a gluttonous youth who loved tasteful food, this was a self-inflicted torture he committed regularly.
+His nose was flooded with stimuli; his stomach murmured in response.
+As a gluttonous youth, this was a self-inflicted torture he committed regularly.

+How couldn’t he?
 Being born in a simple village, he hadn’t the privilege of wealth or good education.
-His father had already passed away, and his mother was still toiling through her life with the tightly knit village community.
-Eating very expensive food was a luxury he never had a chance to partake in.
+His father had already passed away, and his mother was still toiling through her life in the tightly knit village.
+Responsible for this situation or not, eating expensive food was a luxury he never had a chance to partake in.

-So now that he had it, there was not a shadow of doubt that this night was a time to recklessly throw money at food.
-He wanted more than just the usual grains and beans!
+But today was different.
+He had earned money today, and he was in a city.
+There was not a shadow of doubt in him that this night was a time to recklessly throw money at food!
+He wanted more than just the usual grains and beans.

-Dreams of luxurious food having charmed his mind witless, Jyevodirr turned to his steadfast friend with an apelike grin.
-“Well, theyi?
+With these thoughts dominating his mindscape, Jyevodirr turned to his steadfast friend flaunting an apelike grin.
+“Well, theyi[6]?
 Thinking the same thing as I am?”

-When R’vag turned to answer, an equally silly smugness in his eyes almost pounced at Jyevodirr.
+R’vag turned to answer with an equally silly smugness in his eyes.
 “Definitely not!
 I mean, okay, you think some crazy things sometimes; but theyi, you are as innocent as a baby suckling on….”

-The spicy taunt was cut off by an indignant smack to the head, but R’vag’s laughter was uncaring.
+The spicy taunt was cut off by an indignant smack to the head, but R’vag’s laughter was uncaring and unceasing.

 “Ugh!”
 Disappointment and disgust scrunched up Jyevodirr’s face.
-“You only think with your head down below!”
+“Why d’you have to think with your head under the trousers all the time?”

-There was nothing to be done after that response but sigh.
+Jyevodirr could only sigh.
 “You know what?
 Do whatever you want.
-If you want to go, then go.
-If you want to eat, come with me.
-We just got so much money, I can't think of anything other than mind shredding delicacies!”
+If you want to go, just go.
+If you want to eat, come with me now.
+With all this money, I can't think of anything other than mind-melting delicacies!”

-Jyevodirr’s face softened to a smile.
+Jyevodirr’s countenance softened to a smile.
 This was just how his friend was, living a more bodily life than many.

 “Alright,” he relented, “Just make sure to eat something.”